ejohnson643/WhatDoYourDataSay/_sources/CourseFiles/Module_1/Worksheet_1_1_CoinFlipping.md

     5. Explain in words how you can use `np.random.rand` to simulate a coin where $P(\text{Heads}) = 0.6$.

-	> **NOTE:**
+    ```{note}
-	> One trick that helps when you are trying to code new things, is to attempt to map out your problem **in words**.
+    One trick that helps when you are trying to code new things, is to attempt to map out your problem **in words**.
 This is known as writing **pseudo-code**, and is similar to outlining an essay.
 In this problem, it might seem trivial, but as your scripts become longer and more complex, having a plan can be essential for staying on target.
+    ```

 2. As pointed out in the course notes, flipping one coin isn't that exciting, but flipping many coins can be very interesting!
     1. Again using $p = P(\text{Heads}) = 0.6$, flip $N=10$ coins.